 Chapter Fourteen

 “SHERHANN is determined to start that extension tomorrow.
-I told him it’s going to start snowing any day now but he’s pigheaded enough that…” Lios paused and stared at his son.
+I told him it’s going to start snowing any day now, but he’s pigheaded enough that…” Lios paused and stared at his son.
 “What’s the matter?”

 “Teil isn’t back.”